Matthew 16: 13-20

 13 Now when Jesus came into the district of Caesarea Philippi, he asked his disciples, "Who do people say that the Son of Man is?"
 14 And they said, "Some say John the Baptist, but others Elijah, and still others Jeremiah or one of the prophets."
 15 He said to them, "But who do you say that I am?"
 16 Simon Peter answered, "You are the Messiah, the Son of the living God."
 17 And Jesus answered him, "Blessed are you, Simon son of Jonah!
 For flesh and blood has not revealed this to you, but my Father in heaven.
 18 And I tell you, you are Peter, and on this rock I will build my church, and the gates of Hades will not prevail against it.
 19 I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven."
 20 Then he sternly ordered the disciples not to tell anyone that he was the Messiah.

-Matthew 16:13-20 is a story of the confession of faith by Peter.
-The source is Mark in verses 13-16, 20 (Mark 8:27-30, Luke 9:18-21).
-Let us consider these verses first.
+Matthew 16:13-20 (Year A August 21-27) is a story of the confession of faith by Peter (verses 13-16, 20, Mark 8:27-30, Luke 9:18-21, verses 17-19 unique to Matthew).
 Peter offers an affirmation of faith that becomes a model for others.
 Historically, some scholars see no problem as to the possibility that the disciples might have wondered if Jesus were the Messiah.
 The disciples would hardly have left everything if this were not the case.[1]

 Here is one humorous presentation of the potentially complex affirmation of a modern faith.
 They replied, “You are he who heals our ambiguities and overcomes the split of angst and existential estrangement; you are he who speaks of the theonomous viewpoint of the analogia entis, the analogy of our being and the ground of all possibilities.
 You are the impossible possibility who brings to us, your children of light and children of darkness, the overwhelming roughness amid our fraught condition of estrangement and brokenness, in the contiguity and existential anxieties of our ontological relationships.
 You are my Oppressed One, my soul’s shalom, the One who was, who is and who shall be, who has never left us alone in the struggle, the event of liberation in the lives of the oppressed struggling for freedom, and whose blackness is both literal and symbolic.”
 And Jesus replied, “Huh?”